jcrrtech/bootstrap-template-glup-server/README.md

 # BootsTrap Template with Gulp Task and BrowserSync

 This is a template already configured for initiates, to develop html web projects in a local development environment.
-It is already configured to use Bootstrap, scss, glup and browserSync.
+It is already configured to use Bootstrap, scss, gulp and browserSync.

 ## Starting. 🚀
 This project includes a configuration for you to do your Web developments in a local environment.
 You can work on your projects obtaining an automatic deployment in scss, bootstrap, js and html.
-It is configured under a NodeJs server, a task manager called Glup, and BrowserSync that allows the browser to update automatically every time you make a change in your web development.
+It is configured under a NodeJs server, a task manager called gulp, and BrowserSync that allows the browser to update automatically every time you make a change in your web development.

 ## Pre requirements. 📋